LakshaySinghRajput/space-mission-success-rate/README.md

 Modeling: We used AdaBoost regression to predict the mission success rate, focusing on the most influential features.
 Feature Engineering: Transformed numerical data to improve model accuracy.
 Conclusion
 This project highlights how certain mission parameters affect success rates and can guide more effective planning for space missions.
-The model can be further improved with more data or advanced techniques.